-About the Environment Bank
+About Environment Bank

-3. Broker conservation credits via our online registry, the Environmental Markets Exchange
+3. broker conservation credits via our registry

-4. Facilitate conservation credit sales, backed by legal agreements
+4. facilitate conservation credit sales, backed by legal agreements

 5. arrange monitoring and long-term delivery of biodiversity management plans.

 We are also involved in finding compensation land for developments where the biodiversity metric may not been applied and in the development of other eco-markets, such as carbon or water credits.